 Multiple Tooth Extraction

 For children, multiple teeth may be extracted before the placement of braces.
 For young adults, they have multiple, specifically four, teeth removed when having their wisdom teeth removed.
 For adults, multiple teeth being removed is done when multiple teeth are no longer healthy, often in preparation for the placement of dentures.
-Removal many teeth at one time are quite a different experience versus a single extraction.
+Removal many teeth at one time are quite a different experience versus a single tooth extraction.
 Patients will need to be very observant of healing, and if they are being removed for dentures, there will be a process of contouring and reshaping of the bone before the denture is placed.

 Removing multiple teeth will require careful watch for complications in the days after surgery.
 Following instructions should minimize problems, including swelling and infection.
 In most cases, we will want to evaluate your condition by phone or in person 1-2 days following extraction.
 If you are having immediate dentures inserted, some patients may feel sore spots develop while their body is adjusting.
 Dr. Black can make necessary adjustments to help relieve soreness, patients who try to ignore soreness may find their healing process prolonged.